 Petroglyphs are treasures: rock art created centuries ago by people both mysterious and familiar.
 Why did ancient people write on walls?
 Probably for many of the same reasons that modern people do today.
-Here are a few of my favorite petroglyphs from the past week in Utah.
+Here are a few of my favorite petroglyphs from the past two weeks in Utah.
 Some of these I read about in guide books, some I was told about by locals and a few I just stumbled upon while wandering in canyon country.
 Enjoy!

 Newspaper Rock in Canyonlands National Park

 Newspaper Rock detail: post-Spaniard glyph of horse and rider & monster man

 Petroglyph Violence?
 Sand Island Petroglyph Panel, Bluff, Utah

 Fremont Style Petroglyphs at Sego Canyon, Utah

 Monster Men near Glen Canyon.
 One of the petroglyphs I stumbled upon on my own.